Praveen-ASE/Gender-and-Age-Detection/README.md

 <p><li>a few pictures to try the project on</li></p>
 <p><li>gad.py</li></p>

-For face detection, we have a .pb file- this is a protobuf file (protocol buffer); it holds the graph definition and the trained weights of the model.
+<p>For face detection, we have a .pb file- this is a protobuf file (protocol buffer); it holds the graph definition and the trained weights of the model.
 We can use this to run the trained model.
 And while a .pb file holds the protobuf in binary format, one with the .pbtxt extension holds it in text format.
 These are TensorFlow files.
-For age and gender, the .prototxt files describe the network configuration and the .caffemodel file defines the internal states of the parameters of the layers
+For age and gender, the .prototxt files describe the network configuration and the .caffemodel file defines the internal states of the parameters of the layers</p>

 <h3>Usage:</h3><hr>